kotli/SlackPrJi/README.md

 ### Slack
 - [x] create a connection with slack
-- [ ] try to make some changes on slack message
+- [x] add an emoji to existing message

 ### Github
 - [ ] create a github flow that fetches from our repo